neutrinojs/neutrino/packages/react/README.md

 ## Building

-`@neutrinojs/react` builds static assets to the `build` directory by default when running `neutrino build`.
+`@neutrinojs/react` builds static assets to the `build` directory by default when running `yarn build`.
 Using the quick start example above as a reference:

 ```bash
 ❯ yarn build